 Trade Adjustment: 2009-01-12 13:34

 Hello!
 Just a quick update and adjustment as USD/JPY continues to fall further at the beginning of the trading week.

-Not much going on today in the way of news events and the Japanese markets were closed for holiday.
+Not much going on today in the way of news events and the Japanese markets were closed for the holiday.
 So, last week’s events and risk aversion continued to be priced in, along with further expectations of continued weakness on the consumer and job front.

 So, I will continue to hold but make a quick adjustment to my stop to lock in some profits.